No Match Found

 We procure goods and services from a variety of social enterprises to support our office operations, boost employee engagement and enhance our client marketing.
 Examples include:

 The festive period looked different in 2020.
-With a national lockdown in force and our people working remotely from their homes, a different approach was required to bring teams together for their holiday events.
-While in-person events were no longer an option, there was an opportunity to further support social enterprise suppliers - such as Social Stories Club, Social Supermarket and Fat Macy’s - by replacing event goodie bags with customisable hampers containing selection of edible social enterprise treats and a personalised message, mailed directly to our people.
+A different approach was required to bring teams together for their holiday events as in-person events were no longer an option.
+Customisable hampers containing selection of edible social enterprise treats and a personalised message were mailed directly to our people from Social Stories Club.

-Social Stories Club finds products for their hampers bursting with positive stories of social impact, many of which are suppliers we work with already.
-As a PwC Social Entrepreneurs Club member, we’ve watched them go from strength to strength in the last two years.
-Typically you might find speciality loose-leaf tea from Tea People, Fairtrade Divine Chocolate bars, Dash Water, chutney from Rubies in the Rubble, handmade soap from Arthouse Unlimited, hot chocolate from Cafe Direct and more in their hampers.
-All of these social enterprises put their social and/or environmental mission at the core of their business; whether that’s tackling food waste, improving livelihoods for farmers and their families overseas or supporting social mobility and inclusion for marginalised groups in society here in the UK.
+Social Stories Club finds products for their hampers bursting with positive stories of social impact, typically you might find speciality loose-leaf tea from Tea People, Fairtrade Divine Chocolate bars, Dash Water, chutney from Rubies in the Rubble, handmade soap from Arthouse Unlimited, hot chocolate from Cafe Direct and more in their hampers.
+All of these social enterprises put their social and/or environmental mission at the core of their business.

 “PwC has been an incredible support from the start.
 They have provided excellent advice and expertise, met with us personally to find out more about what we do, and have made game changing orders that have helped us grow to where we are now.
-This support has allowed us to make our first hires providing jobs for those furthest from the labour market.
-PwC cares about social enterprises and makes an enormous effort to support in any way they can.
-They are a leading example to all corporates of the impact that can be made by actively incorporating social enterprises into supply chains.”
+This support has allowed us to make our first hires providing jobs for those furthest from the labour market.”